emilybraverman/RUDSSP/README.md

-# one-shot-learning
+# One Shot Learning
-Implementing "Learning to Remember Rare Events" by Kaiser et. al
+Implementing "Learning to Remember Rare Events" by Kaiser et. al in Pytorch.